scylladb/scylladb/docs/using-scylla/cdc/cdc-intro.rst

 Using CDC with Applications
 ---------------------------

-When writing applications, you can now use our language specific libraries to simplify writing applications which will read from Scylla CDC.
+When writing applications, you can now use our language specific libraries to simplify writing applications which will read from ScyllaDB CDC.
 The following libraries are available:

 * `Go <https://github.com/scylladb/scylla-cdc-go>`_